optimaize/nameapi-ontology-java/README.md

 nameapi-ontology-java
 ===================

-Contains the domain classes that are used as input to the NameAPI server.
+Contains the domain classes that are used as input to the NameAPI services as well as the result objects.

-Use the 'core' module, and optionally the 'json' module.
+This library is used by our Java client library https://github.com/optimaize/nameapi-client-java

-This library requires at least Java 7.
+This library requires at least Java 7, it's also tested and used with Java 8.

 CORE module:

-Contains the domain classes that are used as input to the NameAPI server.
+Contains the domain classes that are used as input to the NameAPI server as well as the result objects.

 These are the same that the Java web service client library uses.
 That's exactly the reason why these are in a separate project; so that they can